luiswirth/bsc-thesis/src/matter.typ

-Now that we have this we can implement a useful iterator on our `ExteriorElement` struct that allows us to iterate through the basis expansion consisting of both the coefficent and the exterior basis element.
+Now that we have this we can implement a useful iterator on our `ExteriorElement` struct that allows us to iterate through the basis expansion consisting of both the coefficient and the exterior basis element.
 ```rust
 pub fn basis_iter(&self) -> impl Iterator<Item = (f64, ExteriorTerm)> + '_ {
   let dim = self.dim;